 - Lemonade or punch in serve-yourself cooler dispensers

 - Use your garage for serving and display tables in case of rain.
 This will require some planning and clean-up, but it will save you money in the long run.

 - Buy fabric rolls, paper rolls (available in the paint drop-cloth section of hardware stores) or king size sheets (iron them first) to cover up cluttered walls.

 - Use big rolls of paper to cover surfaces and tables, White or tan craft paper with crayons set out will add to the fun.

 - A wall of balloons (filled with air, not helium) add inexpensive pops of color and it can help wall off cluttered areas.

 - Pear Tree’s graduation party decorations are designed to match our invitations and can be used in lots of ways to add personality to the party.
-Watch this video or read this blog post for ways to use it.
+Watch this video for ways to use it.

 - Create your own decorations.
 Tutorials on how to create DIY paper fans or tissue paper poms are everywhere.
 Stick to colors that match your invitations to create a cohesive look.

 - You’ll need some sort of display to honor your graduate.
 It’s easy to create your own displays with photos, memorabilia, awards and trophies you’ve saved over the years.
 See this blog post for graduation photo display ideas.